schererja/smidr/docs/control-plane.md

 - The Control Plane is the authoritative layer: all agents, jobs, artifacts, and policies ultimately defer to it.
 - It ensures deterministic, auditable, and secure execution across multi-tenant deployments.
-- Any changes in policy or job orchestration are logged for compliance and traceability.
+- Any changes in policy or job orchestration are logged to CloudWatch for compliance and traceability.
+- Serverless design (Lambda + DynamoDB on-demand) minimizes operational overhead and scales automatically with workload.
+- HMAC authentication avoids managing PKI; secrets are rotated in AWS Secrets Manager.